TroyRobinson/LLMPaste/README.md

 1. **Different Editor Types**: Web pages use various editor implementations (standard inputs, contenteditable elements, complex editors like Monaco).
 Each required a specialized approach.

-2. **Monaco Editor Complexity**: The most significant challenge was working with Monaco-based editors, especially in applications like Utopia React IDE.
+2. **Monaco Editor Complexity**: The most significant challenge was working with Monaco-based editors, especially in applications like Utopia React IDE -- although Utopia is actually using the full VSCode inside, not just Monaco.
 These editors have complex internal state management that doesn't respond to standard DOM manipulation.

 3. **Cut vs. Paste Operations**: While cutting text worked reliably with standard approaches, pasting the replacement text required editor-specific handling.